 From that small group, we became BIPOC USHR.
 In subsequent meetings Yolanda Hood suggested having an umbrella as our logo, to demonstrate our vision of encompassing everyone, and Omeasoo Wahpāsiw developed our name – United for Strength, Home, Relationship.
 Eventually, our membership increased to include people from all over PEI and we became a province-wide community organization.

-Our work is based on the values of anti-racism and decolonization as we work toward social justice for BIPOC communities on PEI.
-We center care, compassion, collaboration, and community.
-We reject racism/white supremacy, anti-Blackness, anti-Indigeneity, Islamophobia, colonialism,
+BIPOC USHR is based on the values of compassion, care, cooperation, and collectivism, along with anti-racism and anti-colonialism as we work toward social justice for BIPOC communities on PEI.

 We reject racism/white supremacy, anti-Blackness, anti-Indigeneity, Islamophobia, antisemitism, anti-Asian racism, colonialism, homophobia, transphobia, xenophobia, classism, ableism, casteism, colourism/shadeism and all forms of oppression.